What is a virtual debit card? Features to look for

 Efficient reporting

-Choose a provider that offers efficient reporting and expense management functionalities.
+Choose a provider that offers efficient expense reporting software and expense management functionalities.
 Often, solutions allow for pre-categorization of card transactions for accounting purposes, enabling easy assignment to specific projects or departments.
 This facilitates the creation of comprehensive reports.
 Moreover, you should verify the feasibility of uploading receipts and exporting transaction files.

 Cost structure